Namibra-Devs/Codingg-Standards-Backend-Php/README.md

 ## 4. Industry Best Practices:
 Following a coding standard aligns with industry best practices.
 Adhering to recognized standards and guidelines promotes quality in software development and ensures compatibility and interoperability with other systems and libraries.

+# Coding standards at Namibra
+## File Convention
+  + All files should have their appropriate extensions.
+  + Single line comments for a block code should be aligned with the code they are meant for.
+  + There should be comments for all major variables explaining what they represent.
+  + Use CAPITAL letters for comments (e.g //CHECK IF ALL USER INPUTS ARE SELECTED)
+  + Our Project Must contain this file called auxiliaries.php, which contains all the custom functions/methods and should be required_once in the necessary files.
+  + In a case of code reusabilty, use required_once over the others.